CAROM -- Vehicle Localization and Traffic Scene Reconstruction from Monocular Cameras on Road Infrastructures: Empirical Evaluation

 Fourth, we show the qualitative results in Fig. \ref{fig:scene}, Fig. \ref{fig:shapes}, and the supplemental videos\footnote{https://github.com/duolu/CAROM}.
-We also obtained positive feedback from Maricopa County DOT and the Institute of Automated Mobility \cite{IAM} in Arizona, which confirmed that these results are useful to some extent for tasks such as traffic counting and driving safety analysis.
+We also obtained positive feedback from Maricopa County DOT and the Institute of Automated Mobility \cite{IAM} in Arizona.

 At last, we discuss the limitations of the current system and possible future improvements.
 Currently, both the 3D bounding box calculation and the shape-from-silhouette algorithm require a complete segmentation mask.
 Inaccurate results are generated for vehicles with partial occlusion.
 We plan to collect a large-scale dataset and train a neural network pose estimator that can work robustly under partial occlusion.
 We also aim to train a neural network to directly predict the vehicle shape vectors and its pose jointly from a single image using the current vehicle reconstruction results as training data, so that the 3D shape of a vehicle can be directly obtained at every frame.
 This will enable us to develop a model-based tracking algorithm to increase the processing speed and improve the robustness.
 Besides, pedestrians, cyclists, and other types of traffic participants are not reconstructed in our current implementation, and we want to calculate ``bounding cylinders'' for these moving objects with non-boxy shapes.
 Finally, we are working on calculating safety metrics \cite{wishart2020driving} from our tracking results as an application.